 Opera in two acts.
 Running Time: 2 hours 13 minutes.

 This was Erkel’s first opera, commissioned in 1838.
 Actually it was also the first true opera in Hungarian as prior to this score all Hungarian-language operas were actually singspiels.
 The Maria of the title is fictional but based on Ines de Castro, mistress of King Peter I of Portugal, as well as the purportedly Sicilian wife of King Stephen (Istvan) II of Hungary, the son of the early 12th century King Coloman in this opera, although Stephen’s wife was not murdered by jealous courtiers.
 The plot is rather stereotypical: boy marries girl, girl meets father-in-law, girl gets murdered by wicked courtiers, boy swears vengeance on killers.
 The vocal distribution is incredibly unoriginal: five basses, three tenors, and a lone soprano.
 However, the two main parts, Maria and the tenor role of Prince Istvan are unusually both high and long and only in one scene does the heavy usage of the bass voice start to grade on the listener.
 The score is heavily influenced by French, Italian, and German styles of the day (particularly Rossini, Bellini, Donizetti, Weber, and in the climactic interview between Maria and the King, Meyerbeer) with some influence from the Hungarian verbunkos tradition although this is not as apparent as in Erkel’s later operas.
+Until the score was rediscovered in 2000, all earlier performances were of a truncated edit of the original score, cut by close to half an hour.

 SETTING: Budapest and Castle Leanyvar in North-Central Hungary, early 12th century.
 Widower Crown Prince Istvan wants to marry his mistress Maria Batori but two royal councillors plot to to keep the Prince from marrying her because they don’t like the idea of her children taking the throne over the sons of Istvan’s first wife for little logical reason.
 She is questioned by the King while Istvan and her brother are on a hunt and although the King approves of her because of the bravery she projected when answering, she is brutally murdered by the councillors and the Prince and her brother swear to vengeance on her killers.